clamsproject/mmif/specifications/doc/index.md

 2. Services may create as many new views as they want.
 3. Services may not add information to existing views, that is, views are read only, which has many advantages at the cost of some redundancy.
 Since views are read-only, services may not overwrite or delete information in existing views.
 This holds for the view’s metadata as well as the annotations.
 4. Annotations in views have identifiers that are unique to the view.
 Views have identifiers that uniquely define them relative to other views.
+5. Views should not mix annotations from CLAMS and LAPPS services.